CentaurusInfra/mizar/docs/design/deployment_design.md

   Typically k8s cluster can be launched by Kind.
 It's k8s in one VM, but with multiple nodes.

   Mizar phase 2 requires two clusters.
-If Kind doesn't support deploy two clusters to one VM, we can use other means such as arktos-up to deploy one cluster other than cluster deployed by Kind.
+For the two clusters, we shall test both clusters are k8s clusters, or one cluster is k8s and another cluster comes from arktos up.

 - k8s GCP environment